GeethanjaliM25/Air_Quality_Index/README.md

 - Data cleaning & preprocessing
 - Outlier detection
 - Model training & evaluation
-- Real-time prediction using a web interface
+- Real-time prediction using a web interface.

 The system also provides **air quality levels and health impact interpretation**, making it suitable for real-world environmental monitoring applications.